xStrom/Slark/README.md

 # Slark

-Slark is a tool for viewing GIF and WebP images.
-Both have support for static images and animated images.
+Slark is a tool for viewing static and animated images.

+You can load multiple images into Slark and then drag them around the canvas.
+Use PGUP / PGDN to control their Z-ordering.

+Ctrl+S / Ctrl+O to save / open a project file which remembers all the opened images and their location and z-order.

+Supported image formats are GIF, WebP, and JPEG.

 ## Project status